When you trust SocietyOne with your personal and credit related information, we know you expect us to protect it and keep it safe.

-We may disclose your personal information to recipients located outside Australia
+We may disclose your personal information to the following recipients located outside Australia:

-Credit reports - When you apply for credit or propose to be a guarantor, we need to know if you're able to meet payments under your agreement with us.
-We also want to avoid giving you further credit if this would put you in financial difficulty.
+Credit reports - When you apply for credit, we need to know if you will be able to meet payments under your agreement with us.
+We also want to avoid giving you credit if this would put you in financial difficulty.
 One of our checks involves obtaining a credit report about you.

 The Privacy Act limits the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.

-What information can we exchange with credit reporting bodies? - The information we can exchange includes your identification details, what type of loans you have, how much you've borrowed, whether you've met your loan payments and if you have committed a serious credit infringement (such as fraud).
+What information can we exchange with credit reporting bodies? - The information we can exchange includes your identification details, what type of loans you have, details of loan applications you have submitted, how much you've borrowed, whether you've met your loan payments and if you have committed a serious credit infringement (such as fraud).
 We also ask the credit reporting body to give us an overall assessment of your creditworthiness.